The Fairway Group provides exclusive access to high end Caribbean investment opportunities curated for the discerning investor.

 As a former partner in the Toronto office of Baker & McKenzie LLP, Donna advised pension plans, boards of trustees, pension and benefit committees and other organizations on legal issues related to registered pension and retirement savings plans, employee health and welfare plans, and other compensation related plans, including: plan and fund governance, regulatory compliance, plan design and administration, pension fund investment and the effective discharge of fiduciary obligations.

-Donna sits on the Board of Directors of Women’s College Hospital; she is a member of the Halton Healthcare Services Board Quality and Risk Management Committee; the Corporate Governance Chair for the Black Business and Professional Association; and a member of the Board of Directors for 100Strong.
+Donna is a Vice Chair of the Board of Directors of Women’s College Hospital, where she also heads the Governance and Nominating Committee; she is also Vice Chair of Black Opportunity Fund and Chair of its Grants Committee; and a member of the Board of Directors for 100Strong.
 Donna is a Fellow of the Leadership Council for Legal Diversity, the Past President of the Canadian Association of Black Lawyers, and a Past Chair of the Board of Directors of the Toronto Kiwanis Boys & Girls Club.